Radiation implosion: Radiation transport

 In a Teller-Ulam bomb, the object to be imploded is called the "secondary".
 It contains fusion material, such as lithium deuteride, and its outer layers are a material which is opaque to x-rays, such as lead or uranium-238.

 In order to get the x-rays from the surface of the primary, the fission bomb, to the surface of the secondary, a system of "x-ray reflectors" is used.

 The reflector is typically a cylinder made of a material such as uranium.
 The primary is located at one end of the cylinder and the secondary is located at the other end.
 The interior of the cylinder is commonly filled with a foam which is mostly transparent to x-rays, such as polystyrene.

 The term reflector is misleading, since it gives the reader an idea that the device works like a mirror.
 Some of the x-rays are diffused or scattered, but the majority of the energy transport happens by a two-step process: the x-ray reflector is heated to a high temperature by the flux from the primary, and then it emits x-rays which travel to the secondary.
 Various classified methods are used to improve the performance of the reflection process.

 Some Chinese documents show that Chinese scientists used a different method to achieve radiation implosion.
 According to these documents, an X-ray lens, not a reflector, was used to transfer the energy from primary to secondary during the making of the first Chinese H-bomb.

 The implosion process in nuclear weapons

 The term "radiation implosion" suggests that the secondary is crushed by radiation pressure, and calculations show that while this pressure is very large, the pressure of the materials vaporized by the radiation is much larger.
 The outer layers of the secondary become so hot that they vaporize and fly off the surface at high speeds.
 The recoil from this surface layer ejection produces pressures which are an order of magnitude stronger than the simple radiation pressure.
-The so-called radiation implosion in thermonuclear weapons is therefore thought to be a radiation-powered ablation-drive implosion.
+The so-called radiation implosion in thermonuclear weapons is therefore thought to be a radiation-powered ablation-driven implosion.